EvanHuang7/ai-tools/README.md

 docker ps
 ```

-TODO: fix the unhealthy container issue in go backend
 TODO: fix unhealthy pod issue in cluster by checking the all Deployment.ymal files

 ## <a name="deploy-app-with-docker-swarm-in-gce">☁️ Free: Deploy App with Docker Swarm in GCE VM (GCP)</a>